 - Try not to lie on your front

-- Don’t let any part of your shoulders or upper back lie on the pillow
+- Don’t let any part of your shoulders or upper spine rest on the pillow

-- Don’t lie on the pillow only with your head – make sure the pillow is pulled in so as to buff up into the neck itself
+- Don’t lie on the pillow only with your head – make sure the pillow is pulled in to buff up into the neck itself

 - Choose a pillow that, when you lie on it properly, allows your neck to relax in a neutral position